स स्तोम्यः

 along with your wife."
 Then,

-Rishyasringa agreed to this proposal and he set forth along with his wife.
-Upon
+Rishyasringa agreed to this proposal and he set forth to Ayodhya, along with

 reaching Ayodhya, the king Dasharatha keeping Rishyasringa before him entered

-the well-decorated city Ayodhya amidst procedural reception befitting to the
+the well-decorated city Ayodhya and accorded procedural reception befitting

 |||